jbroughton72/cfconcurrentExample/README.md

 ### Mass Emailing Mailout:
  - A second component of this application is to be able to send out a mass email to all active users in the database
  - This page would eventually make its way into an administrator only area of the site, but for demo purposes it is just a stand alone page.
- - the mailout.index page just contains a button which submits the form to the mailout.send controller
+ - the ezsignup/index.cfm?event=mailout page just contains a button which submits the form to the mailout.send controller
- - the mailout.send method gets a list of all active users in the database
+ - the ezsignup/index.cfm?event=mailout.send method gets a list of all active users in the database
  - looping through the user list I create a mailout email task for each user
  - after looping the users i pass the array of taks to the Executor Service and use the invokeAll method to send all tasks to the workers
  - On the send page i indicate to the administrator user the number of emails sent and show a list of user names and email addresses